-The Court of Appeals vacated and remanded the District Court’s dismissal of the employee’s complaint, where the employee alleges that his employer fired him because of his disability; vision and circulatory problems caused by high blood pressure, and therefore violated the Americans with Disabilities Act.
-The Court of Appeals held that the employee’s disabilities qualify under the 2008 amendments of the ADA, “as an impairment that substantially limits a major life activity, or a record of one, even if the impairment is “transitory and minor” (defined as lasting six months or less)”.
-The court further held that his forty-five years of experience as a pipe welder show that he is qualified to perform the essential functions of his job.
+The Court of Appeals vacated and remanded the District Court’s dismissal of the employee’s complaint, where the employee alleges that his employer fired him because of his disability; vision and circulatory problems caused by high blood pressure, and therefore violated the ADA.
+The Court of Appeals held that the employee’s disabilities qualified under the 2008 amendments of the ADA and that his forty-five years of experience as a pipe welder illustrated he was qualified to perform the essential functions of his job.

 Employment - Essential Job Function

 Minnihan v.
 Mediacom Commc’ns Corp., 779 F. 3d.
 803 (8th Cir.
 2015).

 A technician operations supervisor was required to drive each quarter to do a prescribed number of quality inspections at consumers’ home to review the quality of work done by the technicians under his supervision.
 The supervisor developed seizure disorder and was restricted from driving for six months in accordance with state law.
 The employer provided an accommodation, but could not indefinitely eliminate driving.
 The appeals court affirmed summary judgment for the employer on a wrongful termination claim.
 The court held that the employer was not required to eliminate driving because it was an essential job function.

 Samson v.
 Federal Exp Corp., 746 F.3d 1196 (2014)